null

 What Is a High Output Alternator?

-A high output alternator (often called a HO alternator or “alt”) is an upgraded alternator designed to produce significantly more amperage than a factory alternator, especially at idle and low RPM.
+A high output alternator (often called a HO alternator or simply “alt”) is an upgraded alternator designed to produce significantly more amperage than a factory alternator, especially at idle and low RPM.
+These alternators deliver more power efficiently to support additional electrical loads.

 • Higher total amperage output

-This makes high output alternators essential for car audio systems, off-road vehicles, work trucks, and performance builds.
+This makes high output alternators essential for off-road vehicles, work trucks, and performance builds.

 When Should I Upgrade My Alternator?